SamuelSwartzberg/flashcardifying_text_temp/math.md

 #### direct & movement

 The ⟮root path⟯ is the ⟮path⟯ ⟮from a vertex to the root vertex⟯.
-The ⟮depth⟯ of ⟮a vertex⟯ in a tree (ADT) is ⟮the length of the root path⟯.
+The ⟮depth⟯ of ⟮a vertex⟯ in a compscitree is ⟮the length of the root path⟯.
 Going ⟮towards⟯ ⟮vertices⟯ with ⟮greater depth⟯ is known as ⟮downward⟯, and going ⟮towarrds⟯ ⟮vertices⟯ with ⟮smaller depth⟯ is known as ⟮upwards⟯.

 #### descendants & ancestors